Records: Wife of man found in freezer feared doctors

 State workers expressed concerns that Watters wouldn’t let them talk to Barton about his care outside her presence.
 The officer asked her to allow Barton to come outside to the front porch, but she declined, “stating that she did not want to get beat up,” and asked them to leave.

 The officer said there weren’t grounds to enter the home because Barton didn’t appear to be in danger.
 An officer described the incident in a report as elder abuse and obstruction/resisting, although Jasper County prosecuting attorney Theresa Kenney said the charge that police submitted was interference with medical assistance.
-However, it wasn’t filed, Kenney said.
-It wasn’t entirely clear why.

-Several well-being checks followed at the couple’s home.
+Several well-being checks followed at the couple’s home, including one in which police left after no one answered the door and were unable to see inside because there was aluminum foil on most of the windows.
+But when police returned in July, they were able to speak alone with Barton, who said he wasn’t interested in seeking treatment at a Kansas hospital but wanted to see a doctor.
+Police described him as appearing clean and well cared for.
+Watters confirmed that she would like to get Barton to see a doctor but was concerned.

+“She kept making mention of Paul’s body being used for research,” the report said.
+“She said they did not want his body to be taken apart.
+Barbara said due to them refusing to consent to research, they were having a hard time finding a doctor to help them.”

 On Aug.
 9, 2018, a woman who worked at a law firm told police that Watters had called the attorney’s office advising that someone had taken Barton for brain and spine harvesting and that Senior Services were involved.
 Two days later, Watters told police that she feared the department was helping a doctor who was taking care of her husband and wanted his brain for research, according to a report.

 In October 2018, Watters called to report that a homeless woman had assaulted her.
 Arriving officers spoke to the woman, who said that no assault had occurred, but that Watters had forced her to leave the home, where she was being paid to care for Barton.
 The woman said that Watters had been abusing Barton verbally and physically, leaving him on the toilet for 12 hours at a time, taking away his only means of communications as a punishment and calling him a child molester.
 The officer said an elder abuse hotline was contacted.
 It wasn’t immediately clear what was done.
 No charges were submitted to prosecutors as a result, Kenney said.